kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 ## Conclusion

-If you decide to start writing load tests and use a code-first framework like NBomber, I advise you to choose a framework more meticulously.
 The ability to convert integration tests into load tests can significantly reduce your time and be crucial.
-Also, I don't want to seem like a salesperson to you, so I want to dispel myths right away: This technique cannot completely replace writing your own load tests since you definitely will have some particular cases that require writing more advanced scenarios.
-But even though if you can reduce half of your time, it will be very worth it.
+Also, I don't want to seem like a salesperson to you, so I want to dispel myths right away: this technique cannot completely replace writing your own load tests since you definitely will have some particular cases that require writing more advanced scenarios.
+But even though if you can reduce half of your time, it really worth trying.